sfepy/sfepy/doc/index.rst

-SfePy can use many terms to build systems of partial differential equations (PDEs) to be solved - follow this quick link to the table of all available terms to see the full list: :ref:`term_overview` .
+SfePy can use many terms to build systems of partial differential equations (PDEs) to be solved - follow this quick link to the table of all available terms to see the full list: :ref:`term_overview`.
+SfePy comes with a number of examples that can get you started, check :ref:`examples`.

 Contents: